grimxreaper/grimxreaper/README.md

   P.S.
-While you're here and if you'd like more women in tech as friends, check out the community I build!
+While you're here and if you'd like more women in tech as friends, check out the community I built!

   We are ✨**CYBER COVEN**✨
   We have monthly meetups, play games online, and support each other through it all.